Long Island Dog Bite Lawyer

 But dog bite claims are not as simple as they used to be.
 New York law limits dog owners’ liability in dog attack cases.

 Contact us now for a free consultation if you or someone you love has been attacked by a dog.
-Our attorneys handle dog bite cases in Nassau County, Suffolk County, Queens and throughout the New York City metro area.
+Our attorneys handle dog bite cases in Long Island, Nassau County, Suffolk County, and Queens.

 About 885,000 people each year – half of them children – seek medical attention for injuries related to dog bites, according to the Centers for Disease Control and Prevention (CDC).
 More than 27,000 people undergo reconstructive surgery as a result of being bitten by dogs in a typical year, the CDC says.